I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfrequest/nf-wdfrequest-wdfrequestcomplete.md

 After a driver calls <b>WdfRequestComplete</b>, the framework calls the driver's <a href="..\wdfobject\nc-wdfobject-evt_wdf_object_context_cleanup.md">EvtCleanupCallback</a> function for the request, if the driver has supplied one.

-Instead of calling <b>WdfRequestComplete</b>, the driver can call <a href="wdf.wdfrequestcompletewithinformation">WdfRequestCompleteWithInformation</a> or <a href="wdf.wdfrequestcompletewithpriorityboost">WdfRequestCompleteWithPriorityBoost</a>.
+Instead of calling <b>WdfRequestComplete</b>, the driver can call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcompletewithinformation.md">WdfRequestCompleteWithInformation</a> or <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcompletewithpriorityboost.md">WdfRequestCompleteWithPriorityBoost</a>.

 When your driver calls <b>WdfRequestComplete</b>, the framework supplies a default value that the system uses to boost the run-time priority of the thread that requested the I/O operation.
-For information about default priority boost values, see <a href="wdf.specifying_priority_boosts_when_completing_i_o_requests">Specifying Priority Boosts When Completing I/O Requests</a>.
-Your driver can call <a href="wdf.wdfrequestcompletewithpriorityboost">WdfRequestCompleteWithPriorityBoost</a> to override the default priority boost value.
+For information about default priority boost values, see <a href="https://msdn.microsoft.com/9a501ca1-58c9-4458-b202-9581f8ce5e5f">Specifying Priority Boosts When Completing I/O Requests</a>.
+Your driver can call <a href="..\wdfrequest\nf-wdfrequest-wdfrequestcompletewithpriorityboost.md">WdfRequestCompleteWithPriorityBoost</a> to override the default priority boost value.

-For more information about calling <b>WdfRequestComplete</b>, see <a href="wdf.completing_i_o_requests">Completing I/O Requests</a>.
+For more information about calling <b>WdfRequestComplete</b>, see <a href="https://msdn.microsoft.com/ec5aef7a-110e-430c-902d-669ccc7095ac">Completing I/O Requests</a>.

 The following code example is a section of a request handler.
 The request handler accepts only read and write requests, and it completes a each request with an error status if the request type is not read or write.